Expectation and job roles |

 - Specialist nurses (in residential homes, secure children’s homes)

-England and Northern Ireland: level 4 senior/named doctors, level 4 senior/named nurses, level 4 senior/named midwives, medical adviser to adoption agency
+England and Northern Ireland: level 4 senior/named doctors, level 4 senior/named nurses, level 4 senior/named midwives, level 4 named GP for safeguarding (England) (providing specialist safeguarding support to all general practice staff and GPs), medical adviser to adoption agency

-Scotland: lead nurse for child protection, lead paediatrician for child protection
+Scotland: lead nurse for child protection, lead paediatrician for child protection, Child Protection Nurse Advisors

-Wales: level 4 senior/named doctors, level 4 senior/named nurses, level 4 senior/named midwife or lead midwife for safeguarding, heads of safeguarding, level 4 senior/named doctor for children and young people in care and adoption, medical advisers for adoption
+Wales: level 4 senior/named doctors, level 4 senior/named nurses, level 4 senior/named midwife or lead midwife for safeguarding, heads of safeguarding/Assistant Directors of Safeguarding, level 4 senior/named doctor for children and young people in care and adoption, medical advisers for adoption

 Competency at this level is about individuals being able to:

-- use knowledge and skills in safeguarding children and young people and what it means to be a children and young people in care, or care leaver to support and advise other health professionals; to offer expertise and resolve escalations for individual situations
+- use knowledge and skills in safeguarding children and young people and what it means to be a child or young person in care, or care leaver to support and advise other health professionals; to offer expertise and resolve escalations for individual situations

 - know their role and responsibility to demonstrate leadership and work together with other professionals to ensure the local system meets the needs of vulnerable children and young people

-- take a role in trust/provider assurance, governance and training relating to safeguarding children and children and young people in care
+- take a role in trust/provider assurance, governance and training relating to safeguarding children and young people and children and young people in care

-- offer a supervisory and supportive role to staff members, recognising the emotional impact of this work; which may include debrief meetings, clinical and restorative supervision
+- offer a supervisory and supportive role to staff members, recognising the emotional impact of this work, which may include debrief meetings, clinical and restorative supervision.
+Professionals should recognise the impact being involved in safeguarding can have on their own personal and professional wellbeing and seek support when needed

 Professionals (role titles may be different across four nations) who undertake statutory IHAs and other relevant health assessments for children and young people in care need a higher level of knowledge and understanding to deliver a thorough, trauma-informed assessment taking into account the impact of prenatal factors, family health, environment and abuse/trauma on development, physical and emotional health.
 Level 4 senior/named professionals for children and young people in care need appropriate expertise to advise and support individual situations.

-The same competency can be described for level 4 safeguarding children professionals and level 4 children in care professionals in some areas with the understanding that the knowledge and expertise required to meet that competence is different.
-When distinct competencies are required these are listed in separate sections.
+In some areas, the same competency can be described for level 4 safeguarding children professionals and level 4 children in care professionals, understanding that the knowledge and expertise required to meet that competence is different.
+When distinct competencies are required, these are listed separately as competencies for level 4 safeguarding children and level 4 children in care.

 Health care staff at this level should: